 Find the perfect planner to keep organized.

 Finally, my most obvious recommendation is to find the best planner you can.
-I personally recommend the KitLife planner.
+I couldn’t love the Busy Mama Planner any more.
 It gives me space for my to-do lists, time slots for daily activities, a section for my top 3 daily goals, and even a place to include my daily gratitude.

 I track my commitments, my husband’s commitments, and our daughter’s commitments.
 I track volunteer activities, work events, and wedding dates.
 Don’t forget birthdays, anniversaries, and other special days!